Mitigating Adversarial Attacks by Distributing Different Copies to Different Users

 \subsection{Adversarial Attacks}

-Adversarial attacks aim to find a small distortion on input samples that leads to the wrong prediction results, and these attacks can be formulated as an optimization problem.
-To the best of our knowledge, all known efficient attacks utilize some objective functions to guide the searching processes of an adversary and can be categorized into gradient-based attacks and non-gradient-based attacks.
+Adversarial attacks aim to find small distortion on input samples that leads to the wrong prediction results, and these attacks can be formulated as an optimization problem.
+To the best of our knowledge, all known efficient attacks utilize some objective functions to guide the search processes of the adversary and can be categorized into gradient-based attacks and non-gradient-based attacks. \\ \\[-3pt]